Dalvany/dalvany-image-panel/README.MD

 # Install

-Unzip a release file and rename the extracted folder with `dalvany-image-panel` For docker, use GF_INSTALL_PLUGINS environment, eg : `GF_INSTALL_PLUGINS: https://github.com/Dalvany/dalvany-image-panel/archive/v1.2.2.zip;dalvany-image-panel`
+Unzip a release file and rename the extracted folder with `dalvany-image-panel` For docker, use GF_INSTALL_PLUGINS environment, eg : `GF_INSTALL_PLUGINS: https://github.com/Dalvany/dalvany-image-panel/archive/v2.0.0.zip;dalvany-image-panel`

+# TODO

+* Allow to select field if multiple
+* Allow to use another field for alternative

 # Credits